mrpwd69/daily-quote/README.md

 # daily-quote
-An interesting quote system for your website to use it out.
+An interesting quote system for your website to use.
 Enjoy folks!
+Using PHP, HTML, BOOTSTRAP.